 Touted for centuries to heal illness and ward off vampires, garlic is also the starring ingredient in kitchens everywhere.
-On April 19, invite garlic as the guest of honor, to your home buffet, in celebration of Garlic Day.
+On April 19, invite garlic as the guest of honor in celebration of Garlic Day.

 Mince raw garlic into mayonnaise with saffron, lemon juice and a hint of cayenne pepper for a zesty aïoli.
 Roast garlic cloves with eggplant and red peppers, then process the result with tahini, lemon juice and parsley for a heavenly hummus.